Tony Buzbee: Sean Combs and Shawn Carter sexual misconduct lawsuit

 In 2024, Buzbee began representing more than 50 plaintiffs in lawsuits alleging sexual abuse by Sean "Diddy" Combs.
 The same year, a prominent celebrity figure filed a lawsuit against Buzbee and his firm in connection with the Combs lawsuits.
 The lawsuit claims that Buzbee was "shamelessly attempting to extort exorbitant sums from him," while threatening a lawsuit packed with "entirely fabricated and malicious allegations of sexual assault — including multiple incidents of rape of a minor, both male and female — against Plaintiff if he refuses to comply with their demands."

-In December 2024, one of the lawsuits originally filed against Combs was refiled to include rapper Jay-Z, as a defendant.
+In December 2024, one of the lawsuits originally filed against Combs was refiled to include rapper Jay-Z (Shawn Carter) as a defendant.
 The lawsuit alleged that both Combs and Carter were involved in the rape of a 13-year-old girl in 2000.
 On December 18, 2024, Buzbee filed a lawsuit against Carter's company Roc Nation, law firm Quinn Emanuel, which employs Carter's attorneys, and others, claiming that these parties were attempting to sway his clients into suing his firm, The Buzbee Law Firm, and himself.

 According to Buzbee, Roc Nation paid off some of his former clients to file bogus lawsuits, while Quinn Emanuel orchestrated the scheme.
 Buzbee stated that he had, among other things, audio tapes proving his allegation against Roc Nation and Quinn Emanuel, and would provide the tapes as evidence.

 The plaintiff later filed a motion to dismiss with prejudice.
 However she still maintains that the allegations are true and that she only filed a motion to dismiss due to intimidation and fear of retribution; after she was allegedly approached by two people who told her they were working as investigators working for Carter's lawyers and tried to get her to sign an affidavit stating that her rape claims were false, which she refused.
 In March 2025, Carter sued the woman and Buzbee for defamation.
 In July 2025, Jay-Z's defamation lawsuit against Buzbee was deemed meritless and dismissed by a LA Superior Court judge in what Buzbee described as a "well-reasoned opinion" and deemed a legal victory.

+In June 2026, a Texas state court dismissed lawsuits filed by Buzbee Carter, Roc Nation, and associated parties, ruling that the court lacked personal jurisdiction over the defendants.
+The lawsuits alleged that representatives of Roc Nation and Carter's legal team improperly encouraged former Buzbee clients to file claims against him.
+Buzbee intended to appeal the decision.